Malindu22/BluetoothSerial/README.md

 # BluetoothSerial
- This plugin based on <a href="https://github.com/don/BluetoothSerial">Ionic BluetoothSerial plugin</a> You can use All Method (except write method) in that plugin.
+ This plugin based on <a href="https://github.com/don/BluetoothSerial">Ionic BluetoothSerial plugin</a> You can use All Method in that plugin & I implement new method called image to print base64 image.

-## write
+## image

-Writes data to the serial port.

-    bluetoothSerial.write(data, success, failure);
+    bluetoothSerial.image(data, success, failure);

 ### Description

-Function `write` data to the serial port.
+Function `image` data to the serial port.
 Data can be base64 Image.

 ### Parameters